guptap10/GIT-EXPS/exp12/exp12_readme.md

 4.)
 Write a c++ program for default argument.

 5.)
-Write a c++ program to calculate area of rectangle using class
+Write a c++ program to calculate area of rectangle using class.

+6.)
+Write a c++ program using deconstructor.